Archives

 Answer

 Answer: Flash story by Fredric BrownA goodreads.com reviewer aptly describes Answer by Fredric Brown as one of the most concise SciFi horror stories I have ever read.
-There are eerie similarities between the new supercomputer’s response to the first question asked of it in this story and the final sentence of Isaac Asimov’s The Last Question.
+There are eerie similarities between the new supercomputer’s response to the first question asked of it and the final sentence of Isaac Asimov’s The Last Question.
 Both stories were published in the mid-1950s and reflect concerns about the future influence of computers on society.
-An interesting observation on some other websites is that Brown’s one cybernetics machine that would combine all the knowledge of all the galaxies is already here… it’s called the Internet!
+Some reviewers suggest that Brown’s one cybernetics machine that combines all the knowledge of all the galaxies already exists… it’s called the Internet!
+Themes include scientific hubris and the danger of technology gone wrong.
 More…

 Solipsist

-Solipsist: Flash story by Fredric BrownWikipedia defines solipsism as the philosophical idea that only one’s (your own) mind is sure to exist.
-This flash story by Fredric Brown takes an irreverent view of the universe and the place of one solipsist in it.
+Solipsist: Flash story by Fredric BrownWikipedia defines solipsism as the idea that only one’s (your own) mind is sure to exist.
+This story by Fredric Brown takes an irreverent view of the universe and the place of one solipsist in it.
 Walter B. Jehovah has had a bad week.
 He decides to end it all… not just his life, but everything.
-After some initial success, he finds that willing the universe out of existence is not as easy as it had first seemed.
-In fact, it looks like he may have to float around alone in the void for millions of years!
+After some initial success, he finds that the only way for him to cease to exist is to create a new universe and float around alone for millions of years until another suicidal solipsist emerges to replace him.
+Themes include perspective, existence, creation.
 More…

 Earthmen Bearing Gifts

-Earthmen Bearing Gifts: Short story by Fredric BrownIn this sardonic science-fiction story by Fredrick Brown, the people of Mars are looking forward to their first ever visit from Earth.
-The planets have long planned an exchange of gifts.
+Earthmen Bearing Gifts: Short story by Fredric BrownIn this sardonic science-fiction story by Fredrick Brown, the people of Mars are looking forward to their first visit from Earth.
+The planets have planned an exchange of gifts.
 Each civilization is more advanced in an important area of science.
-Martians have mastered the para-psychological sciences.
-They can teach Earthmen how to avoid crime and war through telepathy, telekinesis and empathy.
-The Earth has made greater progress in technology and the physical sciences.
+Martians have mastered the para-psychological sciences and can teach Earthmen how to avoid crime and war.
+The Earth is ahead in technology and the physical sciences.
 This could help the Martians restore their dying planet.
 Earth’s first “gift”, delivered in an unmanned spacecraft, is not what the Martians expected.
-Theme: betrayal.
+Themes include scientific progress, communication and cooperation, trust, betrayal.
 More…